jackar108/scala-best-practices/README.md

   - [2.16.
 Public functions SHOULD have an explicit return type](sections/2-language-rules.md#216-public-functions-should-have-an-explicit-return-type)
   - [2.17.
 SHOULD NOT define case classes nested in other classes](sections/2-language-rules.md#217-should-not-define-case-classes-nested-in-other-classes)
   - [2.18.
 MUST NOT include classes, traits and objects inside package objects](sections/2-language-rules.md#218-must-not-include-classes-traits-and-objects-inside-package-objects)
+- From twitter in particular:
+  - Use active names for operations with side effects; user.activate() not user.setActive()
+  - Use descriptive names for methods that return values src.isDefined not src.defined
+    Don't prefix getters with get
+      As per the previous rule, it's redundant: site.count not site.getCount
+  - braces not for single oneliners: http://twitter.github.io/effectivescala/#Formatting-Braces
+  - Variance is difficult but needed: http://twitter.github.io/effectivescala/#Types%20and%20Generics-Variance

 - [3.
 Application Architecture](sections/3-architecture.md)
   - [3.1.
 SHOULD NOT use the Cake pattern](sections/3-architecture.md#31-should-not-use-the-cake-pattern)